shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University, specializing in natural language processing (NLP) and human-centred AI.
 My research background encompasses ethics, privacy, and fairness in AI systems.

-<font color="pink">My research interests lie in the confluence of NLP, Human-Centered AI, Responsible AI, Safety and Privacy in Large Language Models, LLM Alignment (RLHF, RLAIF), LLM Agents, and Multi-Agent LLM Systems.</font>

 I have contributed to the [PrivaSeer](https://privaseer.ist.psu.edu) project, which focuses on making privacy policies more accessible and understandable.
 Additionally, I have addressed social bias in semi-supervised text classification during my tenure at the University of Ottawa.

+<font color="green">My research interests lie in the confluence of NLP, Human-Centered AI, Responsible AI, Safety and Privacy in Large Language Models, LLM Alignment (RLHF, RLAIF), LLM Agents, and Multi-Agent LLM Systems.</font>

 <span style="color: red;">🚨 I am currently transitioning from the PrivaSeer project and seeking a new lab to continue my work in generative AI. 🚨</span>